Tiny spelling and grammar errors in legal documentation may be tricky.

 The vague wording… well, it’s a problem, embarrassment, begging for attention.
 On the one hand, fixing the error may take time, on the other, — it can lead to reputational harm and financial exposure.
 The stakes are high!

-Since the majority of lawyers are spending tons of time on planning, writing and cleaning documentation, they may be considered as “good writers” by default.
+Since the majority of lawyers are spending tons of time on legal research planning, writing and cleaning documentation, they may be considered as “good writers” by default.

 However, their language knowledge and skills may be insufficient for polishing legal wording.
 And legal proofreading services are expensive.